Buenos Aires was my first ever stop in my longterm travels through South America, and it is fair to say that it was love at first sight.

-Best Time to Visit Buenos Aires
+When to Visit Buenos Aires for the Best City Experience

 The Broke Backpacker is supported by you.
 Clicking through our links may earn us a small affiliate commission, and that's what allows us to keep producing free content 🙂 Learn more.

 July to August is the off-peak season.
-The weather is quite cold and the city experiences the most rainfall during this period.
+The weather is quite cold, and the city experiences the most rainfall during this period.
 However, if you can endure the weather, you’ll probably have all the great Buenos Aires attractions to yourself!
-Most landmarks remain open and prices are much lower.
+Most landmarks remain open, and prices are much lower.

 The best time to visit Buenos Aires, though, is during the shoulder season.
 This means during spring or fall.
 The crowds won’t arrive until December, which makes the prices much more affordable!